There’s more to woods than trees.

-Below is just a taster of some of the varied work we do, and that you too could be involved with.
+Below is just a taste of some of the varied work we do, and that you too could be involved with.

 When District Forester Mike Taylor looked at the area around High Lodge in Thetford Forest, he didn’t see trees, he saw an amazing concert venue.
 And he made the vision happen.
 More than 1 million people nationally have come into the woods over the past 12 years to hear everything from the classics to Jessie J as part of Forest Live.
 And it’s helped open people’s eyes to how forests can offer something special to them.